John Wayne Glover: Trial

 The Crown prosecutor maintained that Glover was well aware of his actions.
-When he killed, he was also planning what to do with the victim's money, and also took time to clean the hammer with acid.
+When he killed, he was planning what to do with the victim's stolen money, and took time to clean his hammer with acid to destroy forensic evidence.
 Glover was impotent and had no interest in sex.
-So, tying the pantyhose so tightly around his victims' necks was to make sure they were dead, at the same time trying to trick the police into thinking that this was the work of a sexually motivated killer.
+Tying the pantyhose so tightly around his victims' necks was to make sure they were dead, while also trying to trick the police into thinking that this was the work of a sexually motivated killer.

-Glover was addicted to poker machines, and the easiest way for him to get more money was to steal.
-After the guilty verdict was delivered, Justice Wood stated that he was dealing with an extremely dangerous prisoner:
+Glover was addicted to poker machines.
+The easiest way for him to get more money for his gambling was to steal.
+After the guilty verdict was delivered by the jury, Justice Wood stated that he was dealing with an extremely dangerous prisoner:

 "Confession" sketch

-Days before Glover committed suicide, he handed his last outside visitor a sketch of a park.
-Glover pointed out two pine trees in the image.
+Days before Glover killed himself, he handed his last outside visitor a sketch of a park.
+Glover noted two pine trees in the image.
 In the middle of the right pine tree, the number "nine" could be seen between leaves and branches.
-The number nine is said to either represent the total number of murders or the number of unsolved murders committed by Glover.
+The number nine is said to represent either the total number of murders or the number of unsolved murders committed by Glover.

 Unsolved murders that may have been committed by Glover include: